tfrengler/TMech.AudioNormalizer/README.md

 # What it does do and what it cannot do

-It is designed to work on audio-file with a single audio stream (different than channels).
+It is designed to work on music files with a single audio stream (different than channels).
 It currently works on **mp3, opus and aac** files only.
 It works on a single input directory (no recursion) and outputs the files to an output directory.
 The original files are left untouched.

 It first strips the files of any existing ReplayGain-tags, then analyzes the current loudness level and if it's not within the loudness treshold (-16.0 LUFS +/- 1.0) it is normalized.
 These levels are hardcoded and cannot be changed.
 The files are processed concurrently 4 at a time (this also not configureable).